xtuml/mc/doc/notes/8257_oal2masl/8257_oal2masl_ant.md

 5.5.2.2 This approach is a bit slower and more cumbersome than some of the other options.

+### 5.6 Selected Option
+5.2, RSL-based Translation, is the selected option with the potential to convert it to 5.3, MCMC Variant, upon functional completeness.

+Cost is the deciding factor.
+Option 5.4 would involve adding more than 100 classes to the model of MASL.
+The full model of MASL Activity is not needed for this work, so until a complete model is necessary, it cannot be justified to build an OAL to MASL translator.

 6. Work Required
 ----------------
+6.1 Prepare Environment
+6.1.1 branch
+6.1.2 style requirement for RSL2OAL conversion
+6.1.3 command line build
+6.1.4 turning off C
+6.1.5 packaging query
+6.2 Expression
+6.2.1 Update the archetypes and templates "in place" for the Value subsystem.
+6.3 Statement
+6.3.1 Update the archetypes and templates for the Body and related subsystems.
+6.4 Testing
+6.4.1 As each expression or statement type is tested, edit the generated MASL with the syntax highlighting and validating editor inside BridgePoint.
+Note and correct errors.
+6.4 Capturing the Work
+6.4.1 Once the work is complete, consider compiling a special `mcmc` to be used in production.
+Perhaps we could package it like `docgen`.
+6.3 Maintain Mapping Table

-6.1 Variable Declarations
+6.x Variable Declarations
-6.1.1 OAL uses implicit typing.
+6.x.1 OAL uses implicit typing.
 MASL uses explicit typing.
 Type declarations need to be produced for the output MASL.
 This has been done for the C model compiler by accumulating declarations into TE_BLK instances.
-6.1.2 Provide initializers based on defaults for the types.
+6.x.2 Provide initializers based on defaults for the types.

 7. Acceptance Test
 ------------------